 Although the REIT may issue Units directly to Unitholders in registered certificate form, the Units held by most Unitholders will be represented in the form of one or more fully registered global unit certificates (the "Global Unit Certificates") held by, or on behalf of, CDS, as depository for the participants of CDS, registered in the name of CDS or its nominee, and registration of ownership and transfers of such Units will be effected only through the book-based system administered by CDS.
-No holder of a beneficial interest in a Unit (a "Beneficial Owner") represented by a Global Unit Certificate will be entitled to a certificate or other instrument from the REIT evidencing that holder's ownership thereof, and no Beneficial Owner will be shown on the records maintained by CDS except through book-entry accounts of a participant of CDS acting on behalf of the Beneficial Owners.
-CDS will be responsible for establishing and maintaining book-entry accounts for its participants having interests in the Global Unit Certificates can only be completed through participants in the depository services of CDS.
+No holder of a beneficial interest in a Unit (a "Beneficial Owner") represented by a Global Unit Certificate will be entitled to a certificate or other instrument from the REIT or CDS evidencing that holder's ownership thereof, and no Beneficial Owner will be shown on the records maintained by CDS except through book-entry accounts of a participant of CDS acting on behalf of the Beneficial Owners.
+CDS will be responsible for establishing and maintaining book-entry accounts for its participants having interests in the Global Unit Certificates.
+Sales of interests in the Global Unit Certificates can only be completed through participants in the depository services of CDS.